Lowballed: Philadelphia-area homeowners of color receive unfair appraisals

 "We learned a lot from living in that house, and a lot about life," Corey said.

+The Ricks' children, Cameron and Maia, grew up in their Darby home.

-They made many improvements to the rowhome, laying new hardwood floors, painting the exterior and all of the rooms, replacing kitchen appliances, upgrading bathroom fixtures and refreshing the heating and electrical systems.
+They made many improvements to the rowhouse, laying new hardwood floors, painting the exterior and all of the rooms, replacing kitchen appliances, upgrading bathroom fixtures and refreshing the heating and electrical systems.

+The Ricks installed a new stove and refrigerator in their kitchen, among other updates to their Darby home.

 The Ricks watched the value of their home slowly creep back up.
 Then, in 2020, they saw an opportunity: The pandemic had made the housing market hot, driving up values.
 Their "starter home" was finally ready to sell.